Freedom High School (Pennsylvania)

 Freedom High School is a large urban, public high school located in Bethlehem Township in the Lehigh Valley region of eastern Pennsylvania.
 Freedom High School is one of the two public high schools operated by the Bethlehem Area School District.
 It is located at 3149 Chester Avenue in Bethlehem Township.

-As of the 2023–24 school year, Freedom High School had an enrollment of 1,813 students, according to National Center for Education Statistics data.
-The school employed 115.9 teachers FTE basis for a student-teacher ratio of 15.64.
+As of the 2024–25 school year, Freedom High School has an enrollment of 1,792 students, according to National Center for Education Statistics data.
+The school employs 108.45 teachers FTE basis for a student-teacher ratio of 16.52.